tejasdkulkarni/mrkulk.github.io/_posts/2016-04-14-open-questions-ai.md

 * **[Formal theory of creativity, fun, and intrinsic motivation](http://people.idsia.ch/~juergen/ieeecreative.pdf)**: Schmidhuber introduced a task-agnostic notion of intrinsic motivation based purely on learning.
 Along with the typical RL machinery, assume that the agent also learns a predictive world model.
 Given a history of states, the model should be able to predict the future.
 Now the intrinsic reward for current iteration $t$ can be defined as the delta between the model's predictive quality on the entire history $s\_{1, t+1}$ versus the quality on $s\_{1,t}$.
 The reinforecment learning machinery can then use this intrinsic reward along with the reward provided by the environment to find an optimal policy.

 <div class="divider"></div>

-## Control over the Reward Channel in Reinforcement Learning and Value Alignment
-How do we ensure that an AI agent does not take control of it’s own reward channel?
-In a typical reinforcement learning setup, the agent tries to maximize expected future rewards to find optimal policies.
-In order to ensure that the agent continues to maximize it's reward channel, it can alter the it's environment in arbitrary ways.
-While doing so, the agent can disregard any human goals along it's path.
-How do we stop this?
-Nobody really knows but people have tried to come up with several arguments.

-The most reasonable one I have come across is from [Daniel Dewey](https://intelligence.org/files/LearningValue.pdf).
-He argues that instead of expected future reward maximization, the agent should instead optimize expected utility over a pool of possible utilities.
-These utility functions could be designed so that the agent's values are consistent with human values.
-Since future trajectories over time are scored under a defined set of utility functions, even if the agent modifies it's _future_ utility functions, this improvement may not yield improvements according to the originally defined utility functions.
-And therefore this self-modification of future utilities will not be chosen by the agent.

-<div class="divider"></div>

 ## Efficiently solving Human Goals